How to schedule X threads (formerly Twitter) for the future

 Twitter thread scheduler

-You can preview how your X thread will look the whole time you are creating it.
+You can preview how your X thread will look while you are creating it.

 To add another part to your X thread, click the blue “+” button.
 You can add as many parts to your thread as you want, and you can even insert new tweets in the middle while scheduling your X thread.